-- The Start Menu can be resized - Unlike the old Start Menu from Windows 7 and the Start screen from Windows 8, the new Start Menu from Windows 10 can be resized as you wish.
-It’s a neat little feature that many users will find helpful.
-By resizing your Start Menu you can make space for more apps rows and tiles, or you can shrink it so that no space is left unused.
+Unlike the old Start Menu from Windows 7 and the Start Screen from Windows 8.1, Windows 10’s Start Menu can be resized as you wish.
+It’s a neat little feature that many users find helpful.
+By resizing your Start Menu, you can make space for more app rows and tiles, or you can shrink it, so that no space is left unused.

-- Taskbar icons of open apps are underlined - This is what you’d call a subtle change that improves the usability of an operating system.
-Up to Windows 10, for each opened program or app, we had large buttons on the taskbar that did not look so great.
-In Windows 10, the taskbar icons used for opened apps are much more subtle and any opened app is underlined with an accent color.
+This is what you’d call a subtle change that improves the usability of an operating system.
+Up to Windows 10, we had large buttons on the taskbar for each opened program or app, and that didn’t look so great.
+In Windows 10, the taskbar icons used for opened apps are much more subtle, and any opened app is underlined with an accent color.
 If you ask us, we like it better this way.

-- You can set the starting location for File Explorer - In Windows 10, Microsoft added a small yet nifty feature to File Explorer: you can now set it to automatically open Quick Access or This PC when you start it.
-It’s a small but useful improvement that will make you more productive when using File Explorer.
+In Windows 10, Microsoft added a small, yet nifty feature to File Explorer: you can set it to automatically open Quick Access or This PC when you start it.
+It’s a small but useful improvement that can make you more productive when using Windows 10’s file manager.

-- Privacy controls - Microsoft takes your privacy very seriously and, in Windows 10, they included a lot of new privacy related settings.
-You can set permissions for apps that can access your location, camera, microphone, contacts, calendar, messages, radios and so on.
-All these are divided into separate categories and each of them lists every app that can control or access any of these features.
+Microsoft takes your privacy very seriously and, in Windows 10, they included a lot of new privacy-related settings.
+You can set permissions for apps that can access your location, camera, microphone, contacts, calendar, messages, radios, and so on.
+All these are divided into separate categories, and each of them lists every app that can control or access any of these features.

-- Battery Saver - This is yet another feature that was borrowed from Windows Phone.
 Whenever your device’s battery level is low, Battery Saver is enabled automatically.
-This feature changes settings like the screen’s brightness, disables background apps and more, all in order to prolong the battery life of your Windows 10 device.
+This feature changes settings like the screen’s brightness, disables background apps, and more, all in order to prolong the battery life of your Windows 10 laptop or tablet.

 All in all, Windows 10 doesn’t boast only with major features and improvements compared to older Windows versions, but also with many smaller improvements that are not noticeable at first.
-We hope that you enjoyed our list of less known new features and improvements and, if you know others, don’t hesitate to share them in the comments section.
+We hope you enjoyed our list of less known features and, if you know others, don’t hesitate to share them in the comments section.
 What little Windows 10 improvements are your favorites?